 - Anonymity – It is much easier to be vulgar, hateful, caustic and radical when you don’t have to account for what you say.
 After all, the internet is just words and you can’t get in trouble when you are anonymous.
 Anonymity is a free pass to be your worst self.

-- Wasteful – Much of what we see on the internet is not uplifting, beneficial or worthwhile.
+- Wasteful – Much of what we see on social media is not uplifting, beneficial or worthwhile.
 It is awash in triviality and filth.
 Wasting one’s life in trivialities is not what God intended for us to do on this earth.
 Genuine morality teaches us to be actively engaged in being good and doing good.
-The internet can easily prevent us from doing what we should while giving us a false sense of goodness because we validate others with our “Likes.”
+Social media can easily prevent us from doing what we should while giving us a false sense of goodness because we validate others with our “Likes.”

 - It is not true morality – In a Facebook world, the number of “Likes” someone receives for their opinion is deemed as proof that the opinion is valid and moral.
 Much of what is “Liked” on social media about family, religion, marriage, gender and fairness is diametrically opposed to what is taught in scripture, including the Ten Commandments.
-Morality is divine, and popularity has never been the standard.
+Morality is divine, and popularity has never been the true standard of goodness..

 We live in a real world, not a virtual one.
 We must be committed to a morality that lifts ourselves and others.
 The Ten Commandments have proven over the millennia to be a trustworthy foundation of a moral society.
 They are commandments of God and not suggestions, or broad guidelines open to loose interpretation.